RDFLib/pyTARQL/README.md

                [--quotechar QUOTECHAR] [--dedup DEDUP] [--ntriples] [-H]
                query [input]

-PyTARQL CSV to RDF converter (Table SPARQL).
+pyTARQL CSV to RDF converter (Table SPARQL).

 positional arguments:
   query                 File containing a SPARQL query to be applied to an